jonmellman/blog/content/posts/2021-01-10---PromiseMemoization.md

 });
 ```

 We took our original cache-less implementation and dropped in the `_.memoize` wrapper!
-Very simple and uninvasive.
+Very simple and noninvasive.

 (For production use cases, you'll probably want something like [`memoizee`](https://www.npmjs.com/package/memoizee) that lets you control the caching strategy.)

 ## Conclusion

-In this post, we learned that we can use memoization wrappers around our async methods.
+In this post, we saw how we can use memoization wrappers around our async methods.

 While this approach is _simpler_ than manually populating a result cache, we also learned that it's _better_ because it avoids a common race condition.